 After five nights in Udaipur we finally took our leave, heading east to the small, old city of Bundi.
-On the way we stopped off in a city called Chittor for a couple hours, which is famous for its massive fort complex, and a popular stop for tourists who are lucky enough to find themselves in completely the middle of nowhere in Southern Rajasthan.
+On the way we stopped off in a city called Chittor for a couple hours, which is famous for having one of the best forts in Rajasthan.
+It is a popular stop for tourists who are lucky enough to find themselves in completely the middle of nowhere in Southern Rajasthan.

 There once was an old fort in Chittor